 Housing Element Update

-The update to the Housing Element has begun!
+The update to the Housing Element is underway!

 The City’s current Housing Element of the General Plan details the City’s housing goals from year 2013 through 2021.
 The Housing Element is part of the City’s General Plan and must be updated every eight years.
 The City’s Housing Element performs the following functions:

 - Analyzes the City’s demographics, economics and housing supply

 - Analyzes housing constraints and resources

 - Develops housing goals, objectives, policies, and programs

 The “Regional Housing Needs Assessment (RHNA)” is the method by which the State estimates each region’s housing needs for all income groups.
 The current 6th Cycle update presents new challenges to all jurisdictions across the State, including: the increase in RHNA dwelling unit allocations to local jurisdictions; strict housing site eligibility requirements; and new housing laws that address local policies aimed at managing growth.
 This update must be submitted to the State by October 15, 2021.
 To meet this date, the City has developed the following schedule.

 Note: tentative schedule is subject to change

 Housing Element Requirements